estebanpw/TYMA-2021/README.md

-# pydotplot
+# TYMA-2020

-A simple C and Python program using matplotlib and numpy for generating dotplots
+A repository containing several programs, methods and utilities for performing sequence comparison.

 ## Use